costrouc/cfdb/README.md

 # Usage

-1. Download the latest of https://github.com/regro/libcfgraph as a zip/tar.gz.
-Note this is on the order of GBs.
+1. Download the latest of https://github.com/regro/libcfgraph to `<directory>` as a git repository with a shallow clone `git clone --depth=0 ...`.
+Note this is on the order of 50 GBs and git cloneing is significantly faster than downloading the zip.

-2. Unpack the archive in the current directory.

-3. Run `python -m cf`
+2. Run `python -m cf <directory>`

 A database named `database.sqlite` will be created in the current directory.
 Currently if you `du -sh artifacts` the database will be